daneb/blog/_sermons/romans-one.md

 # Conclusion (vs. 17)
 In closing friends, we have looked at the 3 foundational pieces to any Christian's life,
 a) The call of Christ, that is their identity in Christ as saints
-b) The call of Faith, the foundation to a relationship with God and others
+b) The call of Faith, the building block to godly relationships
 c) The call of Gospel, the effectual working of God in and through us

 God is calling friend, God is calling you.
 In the week to come, will you answer!!!